hunteke/temoa/docs/source/Documentation.rst

 :math:`{DDD}_{s \in S, d \in D}`

-By default, Temoa assumes that end-use demands (á la :ref:`Demand`) are evenly distributed throughout a year.
+By default, Temoa assumes that end-use demands (:ref:`Demand`) are evenly distributed throughout a year.
 In other words, the Demand will be apportioned by the :code:`SegFrac` parameter via: